EricThomson/ctdml/docs/week4.md

 By the end of this week, students will be able to:

 - Explain what transfer learning is and when to use it
-- Modify and fine-tune pretrained image classification models
+- Modify and fine-tune pretrained image classification models (unfreezing different levels of the model: fully connected layer vs some of the feature extraction layers).
-- Evaluate performance and mitigate overfitting on small datasets
+- Evaluate performance while tracking overfitting on small datasets
 - Compare classical ML and deep learning workflows
 - Run an object detection model using a pretrained network
 - Explain metrics on object detection networks